How we work

 Thirty minutes on a call.
 Nothing to prepare beforehand.
 We'll

-If there is, the next step is a one-page proposal describing
+afterwards.
+If it is, the next step is a one-page proposal

-what we'd measure, what we'd work on, the duration, the fee
+describing what we'd measure, what we'd work on, the duration,

-structure, and the outcome metrics we'd both agree on.
-If there
+the fee structure, and the outcome metrics we'd both agree on.

 The engagement model only works when the firm and the client